-And prior to this program, IRIE! dance theatre pioneered the UK’s first Diploma in African and Caribbean Dance.
-This program was accredited by the University of Birbeck and was also delivered in partnership with City & Islington College.
+And prior to this, IRIE! dance theatre pioneered the UK’s first Diploma in African and Caribbean Dance.
+This programme was accredited by the University of Birbeck and was also delivered in partnership with City & Islington College.

 The company is also committed to providing on-going professional training to undergraduates, mid-career and professional dancers.
 One of the main vehicles for providing this professional training is the company’s Making Tracks program.
 Featured artists for Making Tracks include Jackie Guy, Thomas “Talawa” Prestø and Dr L’Antoinette Stines.

 Another way in which IRIE! delivers on its commitment to provide professional development training is through partnering with other arts organisation such as ADAD, State of Emergency Productions and the London Metropolitan University to produce the 2010 international dance conference which examined perspectives on dance of the African Diaspora - Re:Generations.

 And, if you'd like further information about IRIE!'s education program or have a special project that you'd like to discuss with the company please either call us on +44 (0)20 8691 6099 or email us at email@example.com.